 In 2014, after the WPEngine hosting started charging my site for extra visits, I started using Cloudflare to get rid of unwanted bots and spam visits.
 That’s how I started with Cloudflare, and after using it for years now, I’m so positive about this free service that I recommend to all the readers of ShoutMeLoud.

-If you are not using Cloudflare or have never heard about it, this guide for anyone who don’t have technical skills to understand and make most out of it.
-So, lets get started with this detailed tutorial and learn everything about Cloudflare.
+If you are not using Cloudflare or have never heard about it, this guide is for you.
+Even if you don’t have any technical skills, you can make the most out of this guide.
+So, let us get started with this detailed tutorial and learn about Cloudflare.

 What is Cloudflare and how does it work?

-To explain Cloudflare: Let’s understand how Internet works.
-For example lets say there is a website ShoutMeLoud.com which is hosted on a web-server with I.P “184.108.40.206”.
-Now, when you type ShoutMeLoud.com in your browser, your browser sends a request to DNS and get the result “220.127.116.11”, and that’s how you are able to access the site.
+To explain Cloudflare, let’s first understand how the Internet works.
+Let’s say there is a website ShoutMeLoud.com hosted on a web-server with I.P “220.127.116.11”.
+Now, when you type ShoutMeLoud.com in your browser, your browser sends a request to DNS and get the result “18.104.22.168”, and that’s how you can access the site.

-When you setup CloudFlare, you add Cloudflare Name-server to your domain and now Cloudflare starts filtering (Bad bots, hack attempt) all the request coming to your website.
-There are few more things involved in between, but in short all the traffic which comes to your website, goes through Cloudflare and it blocks any spam or illegal access, thus protecting your website all the time.
+Now Cloudflare starts filtering (bad bots, hack attempt) all the request coming to your website.
+There are few more things involved in between, but in short, all the traffic which comes to your site goes through Cloudflare, and it blocks any spam or illegal access, thus protecting your website at all times.

-Now I recommend every one of you to start using Cloudflare as it’s free to use and you can always upgrade to paid plans (If you require).
-Here I’m sharing benefits of using Cloudflare which should compel you to use it right away.
+I recommend each one of you to start using Cloudflare as it’s free to use and you can always upgrade to paid plans (as and when you require).
+Here, I’m sharing the benefits of using Cloudflare which should compel you to use it right away.